LAURENCE OLIVIER AS THE MOOR IN 'OTHELLO' - 1965

 THE ETHNICITY OF WILLIAM SHAKESPEARE'S character, Othello is still debated amongst some Shakespeareans.
 The answer may seem obvious, but is it?
-The differences of opinion centre around exactly what the Bard intended by his use of the term “Moor” in describing his character’s ethnicity.
+The differences of opinion centre around exactly what the Bard intended by his use of the term “Moor” in describing his character’s ethnicity and racial identity.
 The word is believed to have originated from the Greek term mauros, which means black.
 It was first used to describe the natives of Mauretania — the region of North Africa which today corresponds to Morocco and Algeria.
 It was later applied to people of Berber and Arab origin, who conquered and ruled the Iberian Peninsula — the area now known as Spain and Portugal — for nearly eight centuries.
 From the Middle Ages onwards the Moors were commonly regarded as black Africans, and the word was used alongside the terms “negro”, “Ethiopian” and “Blackamoor” as a racial identifier.

 IS OTHELLO BLACK?

 With these different interpretations in mind, the question is, what was William Shakespeare’s intent when he wrote Othello in 1603?
-The apparent ambiguity that surrounds the lead character’s ethnicity makes one wonder if it was a deliberate ploy used by Shakespeare to leave things open to theatrical interpretation.
+The apparent ambiguity that surrounds the lead character’s race makes one wonder if it was a deliberate ploy used by Shakespeare to leave things open to theatrical interpretation.
 This is the same device used by Emily Brontë in Wuthering Heights.
 The reader is rendered unsure whether the character of Heathcliff is actually black, white or Other.
 Brontë simply describes him as “a Lascar” (an Indian seaman) and a “dark-skinned gipsy”, leaving the rest to us to interpret.

 In Othello’s case this interpretation varies considerably.
 E.A.J Honigmann of the Arden Shakespeare edition, suggests that within the Elizabethan consciousness, the term “black”, as applied to Othello, could have meant, not sub-Saharan African, as it means today, but “swarthy”, which conceivably could also have suggested that Othello was a light-skinned Arab.
 If written today, post-911, one could imagine Shakespeare unequivocally casting the Moor as a bearded Arab Muslim.